 Using a little creative portrait photography technique means thinking outside of the box.
 You can take traditional "safe" portrait poses of your subject first.
 Then get a little creative.
-Here are just a few ideas to get your creativity going.
+Here are 5 techniques to make your portrait photography stand out.

 Backgrounds can make or break a photograph.
 Look for backgrounds that either have very little detail and distractions or that have patterns or texture that go with your subject.